uhray/turnkey/README.md

   * `forgotMailer` - Optional - This is an optional function that can email a user when the forgot password route is hit.
 If this is null, the forgot & reset password routes will not be set.
 This will provide you (*user*, *code*, *callback*), where the user is the deserialized user object, the *code* is the code provided from the forgot password post and ready for the reset password, and the callback is to be called when done with (*error*).
 Additionally, the express request and response will be in the context as `this.request` and `this.response`.

   * `cors` - Optional - This is an optional configuration to allow [cors](https://www.npmjs.org/package/cors) requests.
 If truthy and not an object, it creates a configuration for [cors](https://www.npmjs.org/package/cors) that allows all origins to request cross-origin and allows credentials to be stored.
 If the configuration is an object, this object will be passed as the options to the [cors](https://www.npmjs.org/package/cors) middleware.

+  * `codeMaker` - Default = `turnkey.tools.uuid()` - This is an optional configuration that allows you to change the codemaker for verification.
+By default it's a uuid, but you can set it to other things;.

+    * `turnkey.tools.uuid()` - Returns a function that creates a uuid;

+    * `turnkey.tools.nums(n)` - Returns a function that creates a random strong of numbers `n` characters long.

 ## Middleware